-- Q: What are the requirements for obtaining coverage for my domestic partner? - A: You must be an active employee or College faculty retiree in order to apply for domestic partnership coverage.
-You and your partner must also satisfy the requirements of a domestic partnership established by NYSHIP.
+- Q: What are the requirements for obtaining coverage for my domestic partner? - A: In order to apply for domestic partnership coverage, you and your partner satisfy the requirements of a domestic partnership established by NYSHIP.
 NYSHIP defines a domestic partnership as a lifetime relationship in which you and your partner are 18 years of age or older, live together, are financially interdependent, unmarried and not related in a way that would bar marriage. - Q: How do I document that I have a domestic partner? - A: The current proof requirements are outlined in the domestic partner enrollment application packet available through your department's Human Resources Representative.
 The forms can also be downloaded from the NYSHIP Web site.
 Once completed, the forms along with the required documentation should be given to your department's Human Resources Representative for processing.